power-watt/notes/machine-learning-resources.md

 ### Edge Computing
 * Collecting small amounts of data from sensors and performing some computation onsite before sending the data to a larger collection of data for storage or further computation - Usually sent to the cloud

-### Hadoop Distributed File System (HDFS)
-* Commonly referred to as "Hadoop"
-* An opensource database framework designed for storing data across a cluster of machines
-* There are many appendage-like services that may or may not be installed on top of HDFS
-  * **Apache Spark**
-    * It's kind of like a SQL database for HDFS
-    * Experience with Apache Spark is considered very valuable
-* HDFS is a distributed file system - The data is distributed across a cluster of machines
-  * Good with big data

 ### Data Science
-* Basic workflow: Data Capture -> Storage -> Processing -> Visualization
+* Basic Data Science workflow: Data Capture --> Storage --> Processing --> Visualization
+  * Any part of the workflow could be considered "Data Science"
   * Data Capture
     * Any knowledge of network protocols, cyber security, and encoding will serve you well
     * Possible sources of data:
+        * Physical sensors - IoT can be used here
         * Using an API or webscraping the internet
-        * Implementing sensors - IoT can be used here
+        * Existing databases
   * Storage
     * Storing data with good practices
     * Hopefully there is some preprocessing done to format the data
+    * Knowledge of databases and file systems are useful
   * Processing
     * Throwing the data through algorithms and crunching the numbers
     * May require high performance computing (HPC) practices